-- (3) The chief executive officer of the Council receiving a housing allowance of thirty per cent (30%) of his or her basic monthly salary, but may not receive collateral for the purchasing of a house. - (4) Subject to the housing schemes contemplated in Part XII of the Act, the Council may upon application by a staff member provide collateral of twenty per cent (20%) of a staff member's annual pensionable salary where he or she purchases a house. - (5) Any outstanding debt on the collateral guarantee must, with the consent of the staff member, be recovered from the leave gratuity or the pension benefit upon resignation, retirement, death or discharge from the Council. - (6) The staff member must submit proof of a bond or a lease agreement to the Human Resources Department when he or she applies for a housing allowance from the Council. - (7) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981). - (8) A staff member who resides in accommodation provided by the Council must pay - - (a) where he or she occupies a residence with air-conditioning, four per cent (4%) of his or her basic monthly salary; - (b) where he or she occupies a residence without air-conditioning, two per cent (2%) of his or her basic monthly salary, to the Council. - (9) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water or electricity consumed on such premises. - (10) The Council may not deduct pension from the housing allowance offered by the Council. - (11) The housing allowance forms part of the calculation of leave gratuity.
+- (2) A staff member that does not own a house receives a housing allowance of ten per cent of his or her basic monthly salary. - (3) The chief executive officer of the Council receives a housing allowance of thirty per cent (30%) of his or her basic monthly salary, but may not receive collateral for the purchasing of a house. - (4) Subject to the housing schemes contemplated in Part XII of the Act, the Council may upon application by a staff member provide collateral of twenty per cent (20%) of a staff member's annual pensionable salary where he or she purchases a house. - (5) A staff member must submit proof of a bond or a lease agreement to the human resources department when he or she applies for a housing allowance from the Council. - (6) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981). - (7) A staff member who resides in accommodation provided by the Council must pay, where he or she occupies a residence with air-conditioning, four per cent of his or her basic monthly salary to the Council or where he or she occupies a residence without air-conditioning, must pay two per cent (2%) of his or her basic monthly salary to the Council. - (8) A staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water and electricity consumed on such premises. - (9) The Council may not deduct pension from the housing allowance offered by the Council. - (10) Housing allowance forms part of the calculation of leave gratuity.